surahic/crypto_referrals/README.md

 **What's useful syntax?
-The kind of language we all understand...**
+The kind of language we all understand..._live and let live_

 ### Sign up using the below links and get rewarded